andrew-nguyen/duty-officer-addon/README.md

 ### Basic workflow: ###

 1. Open your project in Google Drive via a web browser
-2. Go to "Publish" -> "Test as Add-on" and select your previously saved test and click "Test"
+2. Go to "Run" -> "Test as Add-on" and select your previously saved test and click "Test"
 3. The sheet you previously created and associated with the test should automatically open
 4. Modify code in editor of choice (locally on your workstation)
 5. `gapps deploy dev` to sync code - ***DON'T FORGET THIS STEP AFTER EVERY CHANGE!***  (You may consider setting up something that watches the files and executes this command every time there is a change.)